BumblebeeBat/FlyingFox/compile.md

 ```
 sh start.sh
 ```
-Then open this URL in your browser: http://localhost:3011/main.html the default password is "abc".
+Then open this URL in your browser: http://localhost:3011/login.html